Top 9 AI Productivity Tools for Digital Workflow Management

 • Vocabulary suggestions – Recommends stronger word choices.

-• Plagiarism checker – Scans billions of sources to detect copied text.
+• Plagiarism checker – Available as part of Grammarly’s tool set for checking copied text.

-• Style guides – Businesses can set rules for consistent communication.
+• Style guides – Businesses can set brand and writing rules for more consistent communication.

-• App actions – Integrates with work apps like Google Drive, Asana, and Salesforce.
+• App actions – Connects with workplace tools and helps you work in apps and tabs.

-• Cross-platform support – Works on browsers, mobile keyboards, desktop apps, and its web editor.
+• Cross-platform support – Works on browsers, mobile, desktop, and its web editor.

 Pros